oceanhackweek/ohw-resources/docs/prep/git.md

 - Reviewer: look through changes in the files
 - Approve PR or ask for more changes.

+!!! note
-!
-Note: while your pull request is pending, any change you push to the fork will become a part of the request.
+    While your pull request is pending, any change you push to the fork will become a part of the request.
 This is useful if you are asked to make small changes before your PR is accepted.

 In general we encourage github users to submit changes to the main repo through pull requests, but direct push is still a viable workflow for small projects when participants work on the same documents.